digitalmediabremen/elektronik-spass-with-monsieur-fisgus-and-mister-paul/materials/Digital_Music_Workshop/slides/Digital_Music_Workshop--00--Digital_Sound_Basics/index.md

 - Period :: one full cycle of an oscillation e.g of a sine wave
 - Amplitude :: the height of an oscillation
-- Hertz (Hz) :: 1Hz translates to "once per second". e.g a sinewave that oscillates at 100Hz repeats the *period* ( i.e one full cycle ) 100 times per second. in audio context
+- Hertz (Hz) :: 1Hz translates to "once per second". e.g a sinewave that oscillates at 100Hz repeats the *period* ( i.e one full cycle ) 100 times per second. humans can usually
+- Oscillator :: a ( hard- or software ) device that creates an *oscillating* signal
+- Low-Frequency Oscillator :: an oscillator that moves at a low frequency often used to control parameters like volume, frequency etcetera

+---

+### \------
+### Keywords
+### \------

 - Sample :: a single sample is just a singe number usually within a specific range. in audio context it is common to have a value range from `-1.0` to `1.0` for `float` or `-32768` to `32767` for a signed, 16bit integer i.e `int16_t`
 - Sampling Rate ( or Sample Rate ) :: number of samples per second e.g a sampling rate of 48KHz means 48000 samples per second.
+- Wavetable :: a section of memory containing sample data often in wave form. in audio-programming wavetables are sometimes used to implement oscillators.

 ---